aicenter/ShoDi/README.md

 This project implements multiple complex preprocessing methods for shortest distance computation in directed weighted graphs.
 The implemented methods are Contraction Hierarchies, Transit Node Routing (based on Contraction Hierarchies) and Transit Node Routing with Arc Flags (extension of Transit Node Routing).

 The project is split into two major components.
 One component is the **preprocessor** (an executable called `shortestPathsPreprocessor`) which takes an arbitrary graph in a supported format (described later) and prepares the structures required for the query algorithms of one of the three methods.
-Additionally, the preprocessor allows the user to run a set of queries using some method and benchmark the time required to answer them.
+Additionally, the preprocessor allows running a set of queries using some method and benchmark the time required to answer them.
 This way, the user can easily evaluate whether the performance is sufficient for his use case.
-The second component is the **library** (a shared library called `libshortestPaths.so` in Linux), which can load the structures prepared by the preprocessor to answer arbitrary queries using the query algorithms of the previously mentioned methods.
-The library can be used in some bigger `C++` application, but it can be also used from some other language.
+The second component is the **library** (a shared library called `libshortestPaths.so` in Linux or `shortestPaths.dll` in Windows), which can load the structures prepared by the preprocessor to answer arbitrary queries using the query algorithms of the previously mentioned methods.
+The library can be used in a `C++` application, but it can also be integrated into a `Java` application.
 A simple example application written in `Java` which uses the library can be found in the `javatests` subdirectory.
+This application also serves as a testing tool to check whether the project is working correctly on a given machine.
+Integration of this library into an application written in another language than `C++` and `Java` is also possible, but it will require you to generate new 'glue code' for the desired language using a tool called `SWIG`.
+You would also need to change the `CMakeLists.txt` file in order to compile the library for usage with another language than `Java`.
+The steps required for the integration with a different language are briefly described in [this file](./src/API/README.md).

 Links
 =====